Konmus/AI_Snake/README.md

 # ML_Snake
-An AI Snake game with QLearning, Hamiltonian cycle(path), and shortest path.
+A Snake game with integration of QLearning, Hamiltonian cycle(path), and shortest path.